favourite189/LITA-DATA-ANALYSIS/README.md

 #### data source
 The primary source of data used from online sales data gotten from kaggle
 #### tools
-Microsoft excel
+Microsoft excel and
 Pivot table
 #### project insight
-Evaluate the total sales revenue
+- 1.Evaluate the total sales revenue
-Total numbers of transactions
+2.Total numbers of transactions
-Identity top selling products category and product name Evaluate the performance of specific products category in different regions Analysis sales by region
+3.Identity top selling products category and product name Evaluate the performance of specific products category in different regions Analysis sales by region
 Investigate the impact of payment methods on sales revenue